thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Stage Compute Ratio

-ConvNext has 4 stages and the number of blocks each stage is changed from (3, 4, 6, 3) in ResNet-50 to (3, 3, 9, 3).
+ConvNext has 4 stages, and the number of blocks in each stage is changed from (3, 4, 6, 3) in ResNet-50 to (3, 3, 9, 3).

 ### "Patchify" Stem

-A simple "Patchify" stem (4 x 4 non-overlapping convolution) are used in this model to downsample input images to mimic the design of ViT to downsample the input images.
+A simple "Patchify" stem (4 x 4 non-overlapping convolution) is used in this model to downsample input images to mimic the design of ViT.

 ### ResNeXt Design Employment

 A combination of depthwise convolution and 1 x 1 convolution is used that imitates the self-attention mechanism in Transformers.
 Network width increases to 96 channels.
-Channel-mixing design allows model to combine local features of images, especially medical images like in ADNI MRI dataset between different brain structures.
-Thus, the model can preserve both local and global pattern leading to better diagnostic.
+Channel-mixing design allows the model to combine local features of images, especially medical images, like in the ADNI MRI dataset, between different brain structures.
+Thus, the model can preserve both local and global patterns, leading to better diagnostics.

 ### Inverted Bottleneck

-A convolution with kernel size of 7 x 7 is used in each block that allows the model to focus on local regions.
-This enhances the model's ability to capture complex spatial patterns in images and identiy subtle anatomical changes in the brain by expanding the channel.
+A convolution with a kernel size of 7 x 7 is used in each block, which allows the model to focus on local regions.
+This enhances the model's ability to capture complex spatial patterns in images and identify subtle anatomical changes in the brain by expanding the channel.

 ### Activation Functions

 GELU activation is used in each block.
-The GELU layers are eliminated from residual block except for one between two 1 x 1 layers as seen in [Figure 1](#convnext-block).
-Fewer activation functions per layer helps to increase gradient flow and better preserve the information across layers.
+The GELU layers are eliminated from the residual block except for one between two 1 x 1 layers, as seen in [Figure 1](#convnext-block).
+Fewer activation functions per layer help to increase gradient flow and better preserve the information across layers.

 ### Normalization Layer

-One Layer Normalization layer is used in each block to improve the convergence and reduce overfitting.
-Layer Normalization is used instead of Batch Normalization as it might have some negative effects on model's performance [[6]](#batchnorm).
+A Layer Normalization layer is used in each block to improve the convergence and reduce overfitting.
+Layer Normalization is used instead of Batch Normalization as it might have some negative effects on the model's performance [[6]](#batchnorm).
 The use of Layer Normalization is important to improve training stability on small datasets like ADNI.

 ### Downsampling Layer

-Separate downsampling layers are added between each stages where each of them is a 2 x 2 convolution layer with stride 2 for spatial downsampling.
-They reduce the spatial dimension while increasing the number of feature channels which allows the model to concentrate on high-level patterns in brain anatomy in MRI data.
+Separate downsampling layers are added between each stage, where each of them is a 2 x 2 convolution layer with a stride of 2 for spatial downsampling.
+They reduce the spatial dimension while increasing the number of feature channels, which allows the model to concentrate on high-level patterns in brain anatomy in MRI data.

 ## Dataset Description

 ### Overview

 The ADNI dataset used in this project contains MRI images categorized into Alzheimer's Disease (AD) and Normal Control (NC) groups.
-Each image in the dataset is grayscale and have a resolution of 256 x 240 pixels.
+Each image in the dataset is grayscale and has a resolution of 256 x 240 pixels.
 The filenames follow the format `patientID_index.png` where `patientID` identifies the patient and `index` is the image number.
-The statistics of the dataset including the number of images and patients across the train and test sets for both classes are shown in [Table 1](#adni-table).
+The statistics of the dataset, including the number of images and patients across the train and test sets for both classes, are shown in [Table 1](#adni-table).

 <a id="adni-table"></a>